Pherreraaa/IST303_TeamA_TeamExercise1/team_ex.2_README.md

-# Team Exercise #2 – Wikipedia Concurrency Downloader
+# Team Exercise #2 – Wikipedia Concurrency Implementation

 ## Overview
 This Python script explores three different implementations for downloading Wikipedia references related to a search term.
 It uses the `wikipedia` and `concurrent.futures` libraries to: